Code-Institute-Submissions/inventory-manager-mp3/README.md

 This is a safe guard as not to delete the product by accident of the stock page.
 A small description will also be added to the pages.
 Page layout will be simple and the colours will match the imagery of the banner.

+### Layout:
+* Base layer - this consists of the navbar, banner and footer and will be the same across all pages.
+On smaller devices only the title is displayed on the banner.
+* Index/Home - this contains four icons with a description below.
+Large screen the icons are side by side but will change into a column on smaller devices.
+The request, consumables and request icon can also link to the relevant pages.
+* Solvent / Consumables - here you will see what is available in stock.
+A record of number of item will be displayed and there is the functionality to search, edit and delete items.
+The search function is not case sensitive and will display the results after button press or return key pressed.
+The display will change to show results, show how many results are displayed and addition button to show all records again.
+Edit will take you to edit page and delete will take you to a confirmation edit page.
+* Edit page - allows you to edit any field and submit.
+On submit you are returned to the solvent or consumable page.
+* Requests - displays a form, details can be entered and submitted the request page.
+* Add solvents / consumables - is a form page which allows new products t be entered and submitted to the database.
+* New Requests - a page which displays all new requests as cards with details of what is needed to be ordered.
+Once ordered requested can be cleared by pressing the ordered button.

 ## Images:
 Icons have be taken from the [font awesome website]( https://fontawesome.com/) and the main image is from [Freepik website](https://www.freepik.com/photos/background).
 Image is called Group of Liquids.
 The main image used is glass beakers filled with coloured liquids and I believe this represents well a laboratory environment.
 <a href="https://www.freepik.com/photos/background">Background photo created by pressfoto - www.freepik.com</a>

 ## Fonts:
 I have chosen the David Libre font from [Google Fonts](https://fonts.google.com).